15 Training Secrets Dog Trainers Won’t Tell You for Free

 Pet, don’t pat

 Guess what?
 Dog aren’t crazy about us patting them on the head while saying, “Good boy.”
 “Patting on the head is generally a punishment for most dogs and most dogs merely tolerate being patted on the head,” says Harstein.
 Try rubbing the side of your dog, their chest, or behind their ears instead.
+These are the 18 best dog breeds for kids.

 Don’t say “NO” when they whine